forksnd/anbernic-h700-fw-comparing/README.md

 - Support 2nd card setup
 - Has a lot of connection & file sharing options (syncthing, ftp, ssh etc.)
 - Has a lot of community apps on Discord
+- More frequent public updates
 - Has roadmap for future releases
 - Multilingual
 ### Cons:
-- No bluetooth
+- No bluetooth (possible with 3rd party apps)
-- Less frequent public updates
 - No OTA updates
 - Must do clean install when major updates
-- No built-in scraping
+- No built-in scraping (possible with 3rd party apps)

 --------------------
 ## [knulli (batocera)](https://knulli.org/)